 Used in VG Cats with Samus Aran at a Christmas party.
 She realizes to her horror that she had sex with Master Chief.
 Samus promptly flees his begging for another round and douses herself in a cold shower.

 The fictional band Owns Big Mecha in Sordid City Blues has the song "What The Hell Did I Do Last Night" in their repertoire.
+Which, in turn, leads into this moment at the opening of one of their shows:

 One particularly geeky example was provided by Full Frontal Nerdity.
 The main characters went to a New Years Eve party at the "Goblin Hole" and look through their pockets to figure out what they did while under the influence of "Klingon War Nog".
 Frank finds a character sheet for the elf ranger from the D&D movie, Lewis finds a receipt for the Everquest sourcebooks, and Nelson (who hates anime) found Yu-Gi-Oh cards.